Introduction: The Open Data Revolution in Engineering

 6. Flood Hazard and Infrastructure Data

 Satellite-observed flood extents for 913 flood events globally from 2000 to 2018, derived from Landsat and MODIS.
-Useful for flood frequency analysis calibration and historical impact assessment.
+Useful for flood frequency analysis calibration and historical flood impact assessment.

 GlobalEvent-basedFree (research)